Bangkit-Product-Based-Capstone-Project/FoodHunt-API/README.md

   ```
   Copy the output and paste to the `.env-> ACCESS_TOkEN`

-  Repeat the sintax above to generate the second token, copy
+  Repeat the syntax above to generate the second token, copy
   output and paste to `.env-> REFRESH_TOKEN`
 ---
 **For Frontend Folder**